 Any student completing either F&W ECOL 299 or 699 credits are required to complete the Forest & Wildlife Ecology Independent Study Agreement form with their independent study instructor.
 A copy of this form should be kept by both the student and the instructor.
 The only exception is for students using the independent study credits for their capstone, those students should use the capstone agreement form below.

 The majority of Wildlife Ecology majors complete one of the two capstone courses (F&W Ecol 599 or F&W Ecol 375 White Tailed Deer Management), but students also have the option of completing an independent study capstone, typically F&W ECOL 699.
 Students who wish to pursue this option will need to submit the independent study capstone form to their faculty advisor in order to receive permission to use the independent study option towards the capstone requirement for graduation.

 There are a number of awards and scholarships available to Wildlife Ecology undergraduates.
 For a listing of these funding opportunities please visit our Awards and Scholarships page.

 There is a UW-Madison chapter of the Wildlife Society.
 For more information on the society please visit the Wildlife Society University of Wisconsin-Madison Student Chapter website.

-For more information on careers available to Forest Science and Wildlife Ecology students please visit our Internship & Job Resources page.
-For more information on other academic, co-curricular, financial aid and career opportunities and services available to Wildlife Ecology BS students, please visit the CALS "Building Your Career" page.
+For more information on careers available to Forest & Wildlife Ecology students please visit our Internship & Job Resources page.
+For more information on other academic, co-curricular, financial aid, and career opportunities and services available to Forest & Wildlife Ecology students, please visit the CALS "Building Your Career" page.
 Students in the major are welcome to make an individual appointment with Sara Rodock (appointment link for current UW-Madison students) to discuss a number of career related topics such as career exploration, search strategies, graduate school, and review of application materials (resume, CV, letters, etc.).